Red vs. Blue: Overview

 The eighteenth season, referred to as Zero, centers on an elite team of special operations soldiers, known as Shatter Squad, as they try to stop another group of soldiers, known as Viper, from getting the keys to a powerful suit of armor known as the Ultimate Power.
 Unlike the original series, Zero instead parodies action movies.
 While certain character, vehicle, and weapon models are carried over from Halo 5: Guardians, the series tries to distance itself from the Halo universe, instead introducing a new military force known as the Alliance of Defense in place of the UNSC.
 Rather than being a machinima produced in the Halo engine, the series was now fully animated in Unreal Engine 4 and used assets from the Unreal Engine Marketplace that are unrelated to the Halo franchise, although there are moments that scenes are animated to mimic machinima limitations.
 Family Shatters originally acted as a non-canonical spinoff involving the characters introduced in Zero but was retroactively made the nineteenth season of Red vs. Blue after the release of Restoration.

+The twentieth and final season, Restoration, centers once again on the Reds and Blues and acts as a sendoff to both the characters and the web series.
+It recontextualizes the events of seasons 14–19 to be simulations run by Epsilon to prepare the Reds and Blues against the final attack on Chorus.
+The Reds and Blues have to face their biggest challenge yet, as the Meta returns in a terrifying new form.
+The season was shot in Halo Infinite with animation done in Unreal Engine 4.